 - Address the skills gap in Engineering, as identified by the Warrington Skills commission in 2012

 As a University Technical College, our curriculum offer is not focused on students attaining the EBacc measure.
 And as an institution that has students for the 5 terms out of 14 since primary school, the Progess 8 measure is unlikely to give a true reflection of the real value added by the UTC during a students’ time with us.
 Instead, we are proud to advocate that our objective is for all students to:

-- Achieve strong outcomes in Maths, English, Science and Engineering at GCSE and Level 3 (A Level and BTEC).
+- Achieve strong outcomes in Maths, English, Science and Engineering at GCSE and T Level.